stefansson30952/CPEN431A9AutomaticEc2Deployment/README.md

 1. The number of nodes you want to deploy
 2. Your secret code
 3. The parameter store secret key name.
 (You find this in the parameter store tab of AWS and it has the pattern /ec2/keypair/{key_pair_id})

+The second Lambda function is used to stop the ec2 instance.

+### Step function
+The step function is used to start the two lambda functions which start and stop the ec2 instance.

 The lambda function assumes the eval client and the assignment.jar are uploaded to the s3 bucket and that the eval client has the word eval in its name.